slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The most important question: «What do you need to see to change your view?»"
 -- Adam Robinson*

 > *"The most valuable insights are both general and surprising.
-Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches)."
+Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches)." (...)
+"That’s the thing about counterintuitive ideas, they contradict your intuitions.
+Of course your first impulse is to ignore them."
 -- Paul Graham*

 > *"When a measure becomes a target, it ceases to be a good measure."